 - In the Visual Effects tab, uncheck Show thumbnails instead of icons and hit Ok.

-If your file explorer stops responding only when running certain applications and works fine otherwise, the application itself is problematic.
+If your file explorer stops responding only when trying to run certain applications and works fine otherwise, the application itself is problematic.
 In such cases, repair or reinstall the application using the steps below:

 - Locate and select the program.